-A business must be registered with the VAT Department and display the VAT certificate before charging VAT.
+A business must be registered with the GRA and display the VAT Certificate before charging VAT.

-(a) Where the taxable activity equals or exceeds the threshold of ten million dollars ($10,000,000) at the end of twelve (12) months, or where the taxable activity exceeds the threshold in less than 12 months, the person carrying on the taxable activity must register for VAT, and
+(a) Where the taxable activity equals or exceeds the threshold of fifteen million Guyana dollars (G$15,000,000.00) at the end of twelve (12) months, or where the taxable activity exceeds the threshold in less than 12 months, the person carrying on the taxable activity must register for VAT, and

-If your taxable turnover is below the G$10,000,000.00 threshold, you may apply for Voluntary Registration.
+If your taxable turnover is below the G$15,000,000.00 threshold, you may apply for Voluntary Registration.
 However, applicants for voluntary registration must satisfy the following criteria:

 (a) The applicant’s business and business location must be easily identifiable.